expectedparrot/edsl/docs/coop.rst

 Coop
 ====

+.. raw:: html

-The Coop is a platform for creating, storing and sharing AI research.
-It is integrated with the EDSL library, allowing you to post, download and update objects directly from your workspace.
+  The <a href="https://www.expectedparrot.com/explore">Coop</a> is a platform for creating, storing and sharing AI research.
+It is integrated with the EDSL library, allowing you to post, download and update objects directly from your workspace and at the web app.

+  <br><br>

-Coop also provides access to special features for using EDSL remotely at the Expected Parrot server.
+The Coop also provides access to features for running EDSL surveys and storing results remotely at the Expected Parrot server.
 Learn more about these features in the :ref:`remote_inference` and :ref:`remote_caching` sections.

 How it works
 ------------

+.. raw:: html

-Create an account to get access to the Coop API, which allows you to:
+  <a href="https://www.expectedparrot.com/login">Create an account</a> to get access to the Coop API, which allows you to:

+  <br><br>

 - Post notebooks and EDSL objects at the Coop web app (surveys, agents, results, etc.)
 - Choose the visibility of your content: *public*, *private* or *unlisted*